Sign In

 • Facial hair.
 Anything that falls on the face is the responsibility of makeup, sideburns, beards or stubble can all be created using false hair or makeup technique.

 • Dental prosthetics.
-These are ordered before the production begins shooting and will require actors to have a cast and molds made.
+These are ordered before the production begins shooting and will require actors to have a cast and moulds made.

 • Hair and wigs.
 On large budget features, the Makeup and Hair Departments are separated.
-On more modest budget non-union features and other areas of the industry, makeup artists will take responsibility for hairstyling and wigs.
+On more modest budget features and other areas of the industry, makeup artists will take responsibility for hair styling and wigs.

 WHAT ARE THE OTHER ROLES IN THE MAKEUP DEPARTMENT?

-Special effects makeup artist: Anything involving prosthetics or animatronics will come into the remit of the special effects MUA, and the SFX team.
+• Special effects makeup artist: Anything involving prosthetics or animatronics will come into the remit of the special effects MUA, and the SFX team.
 This is a very exact job that will require years of training.
-If you are looking to specialize in SFX, there are courses you can take while working as an MUA, to help progress your career.
-The best course of action would be to find SFX makeup artists to train under, as you will need hands-on experience.
+If you are looking to specialise in SFX, there are courses you can take while working as a MUA, to help progress your career.
+The best course of action would be to find an SFX makeup artists to train under, as you will need hands on experience.

-Body makeup artist: There are occasions when actors or models need to reveal their bodies, tattoos, veins, stretch marks, age spots or general skin discolorations may need to be corrected.
-The specialized body makeup artist will come in for the day; their work includes body painting also.
+• Body makeup artist: There are occasions when actors or models need to reveal their bodies, tattoos, veins, stretch marks, age spots or general skin discolourations may need to be corrected.
+Specialised body makeup artist will come in for the day; their work includes body painting also.

 WHAT IS THE CAREER PATH IF I WANT TO WORK IN THE MAKEUP DEPARTMENT?

-The more time you spend practicing makeup application, the more proficient you'll become.
-Alongside your portfolio you will also be creating a network as your career progresses, your network is the best way to generate future work.
+The more time you spend practising makeup application, the more proficient you'll become.
+Alongside your portfolio (make sure to document your work on every project, when working as a trainee get permission from the supervisor first) you will also be creating a network as your career progresses, your network is the best way to generate future work.

-WHAT OTHER AREAS OF THE INDUSTRY Can I find work?
+WHAT OTHER AREAS OF THE INDUSTRY DO MAKEUP ARTISTS, ASSISTANTS AND TRAINEES WORK IN?

 Makeup artists are in demand all over the industry and can be found working on: